-AAgWa forecasts crop production for 10 crops, namely beans, cassava, maize, millet, rice, groundnut, sorghum, soybean, wheat, and yam.
+AAgWa forecasts crop production for 9 crops, namely beans, cassava, maize, millet, rice, groundnut, sorghum, wheat and yam.

 AAgWa is featured on the Global Alliance for Food Security (GAFS) dashboard.
 The web-based platform is included in the Focus Area menu, in Advice, under "Crops Monitor".

 Its mission is aligned with the African Union Agenda 2063.

 AAgWa contributes to the first aspiration of Agenda 2063 of a prosperous Africa based on inclusive growth and sustainable development, especially the aspiration for a modern and productive African agriculture using science, technology, innovation and indigenous knowledge.

 Top AAgWa Features

-Africa Crop Production (AfCP) Model The AfCP model provides forecasts on food crop production across Africa.
+Africa Crop Production (AfCP) Model

+The AfCP model provides forecasts on food crop production across Africa.
 The estimations are based on a combination of remotely sensed biophysical parameters retrieved from satellite images, historical production maps, and machine learning techniques.

+Predictions Calendar

-Predictions Calendar Since its inception in 2021, AAgWa periodically releases prediction calendars covering various harvesting seasons for the nine crops.
+Since its inception in 2021, AAgWa periodically releases prediction calendars covering various harvesting seasons for the nine crops.

-Accessible Web-based Tool AAgWa facilitates the access and use of remote sensing products and forecast maps by embedding the ready-to-use AAgWa outputs in a webbased tool.
+Accessible Web-based Tool

+AAgWa facilitates the access and use of remote sensing products and forecast maps by embedding the ready-to-use AAgWa outputs in a web-based tool.

-Bridging the Agricultural Data Gap AAgWa is bridging the agricultural statistics data gap in Africa by collecting remote sensing data through satellite images to better inform and drive agricultural productivity.
+Bridging the Agricultural Data Gap

+AAgWa is bridging the agricultural statistics data gap in Africa by collecting remote sensing data through satellite images to better inform and drive agricultural productivity.

-Featured on the Global Alliance for Food Security Dashboard Jointly convened by the World Bank Group and the German G7 Presidency with active engagement and support from humanitarian and development partners, regional organizations and governments, GAFS aims to catalyze an agile, immediate, and coordinated response to the unfolding global food and nutrition security crisis as an act of solidarity in support of those most affected.
+Featured on the Global Alliance for Food Security Dashboard

+Jointly convened by the World Bank Group and the German G7 Presidency with active engagement and support from humanitarian and development partners, regional organizations and governments, GAFS aims to catalyze an agile, immediate, and coordinated response to the unfolding global food and nutrition security crisis as an act of solidarity in support of those most affected.
 AAgWa is featured under the "Advice" sub menu, which seeks to support coordinated and regular information exchange among decision-makers and reporting of trends in key indicators to promote awareness regarding ongoing food security crises.

+Research

-Research AAgWa is harnessing cutting-edge predictive modeling technologies, such as machine learning techniques, to provide forecasts and reduce uncertainties in decision-making processes in African food production systems.
-AAgWa's research activities overcome Africa's agricultural statistics data gap by using remote sensing data through satellite images.
-The research methodology is based on the Africa Crop Production Model (AfCP).
-Africa Crop Production Model (AfCP) The Africa Crop Production (AfCP) model provides forecasts on food crop production for several crops and countries across the African continent.
+Africa Crop Production Model (AfCP)

+The Africa Crop Production (AfCP) model provides forecasts on food crop production for several crops and countries across the African continent.
 Its spatial resolution is at the community level with a grid cell size of 10 by 10 kilometers.
 The estimations are based on a combination of three components: (i) remotely sensed biophysical parameters retrieved from satellite images, (ii) historical production maps, and (iii) machine learning techniques.

 The AfCP model is built using the machine learning artificial neural network (ANNs) technique.
 The ANNs are a supervised learning technique that requires explanatory variables as inputs and labels or examples as corresponding outputs.
 The model's construction corresponds to learning the relationship between the inputs and the labels through an iterative process.